Introduction

 Symptoms: Intermittent diarrhea, anorexia, thirst, dull coat, and rapid weight loss.

-Lower prevalence but high mortality if untreated.
+There is a lower prevalence but high mortality if untreated.

 Epidemiology